The Clinician's Guide to the All on 4 Prothese

 This strategic placement allows for the immediate loading of a full-arch prosthesis, often on the same day as the surgery.
 Patients can leave your office with a beautiful, fixed set of 10 to 14 teeth, a significant advantage that greatly improves their quality of life right away.
 The prosthodontic design ensures even stress distribution across the implants, contributing to long-term success and stability.

-All-on-Four vs. Traditional Implants
+All-on-Four vs. Traditional Implants: What's the Difference?

 When comparing All-on-Four to traditional full-arch implant methods, the primary differences are speed, simplicity, and cost-effectiveness.
 Traditional approaches often require six to eight implants per arch and frequently necessitate significant bone grafting procedures to create sufficient bone volume, leading to longer treatment timelines and higher costs.
 Patients may have to wait months for healing before receiving their final teeth.